tjohann/avr_sdk/README.md

 Build a project
 ---------------

-The projects are bound to a specific controller.
-There'fore the source the corresponding env files above.
+The projects are bound to a specific controller (ATMega168P/ATMega32/...).
+Therefore they source the corresponding env files above.

 To build a project source the project file and build it in the folder:

 	~/avr_sdk/projects$ . ./usb_i2c_gateway_env
 	Setup env for target atmega328p with 16000000Hz and 9600baud